durdenz/QT-Xcompile-RPI-Native/ReadMe.md

         - [x] `ssh-copy-id gadiv@192.168.1.11`
         - [x] `ssh gadiv@192.168.1.11`
         - [x] `exit`
-# Build SYSROOT from RPI into Host
+# Build SYSROOT for RPI from Host
 1. On Host: Install rsync for transfer
     -[x] `sudo apt install rsync`
 2. On Host: Transfer SYSROOT Directories from RPI to Host